 Bring sun block, a blanket, a bucket of toys, and a soft-sided cooler, and you’re set for days and days of fun.
 Infants are easy to keep clean and well shaded with help from a pop-up shade tent, which can also provide much-needed shade breaks for the whole family, and remain fun for kids well through the preschool years (even in the living room on a rainy day at home).

-We’ve also found it very helpful to bring along an oversized plastic shopping tote (my favorite is a giant blue tote from IKEA) that we can fit all of our lightweight, bulky items into, including a bucket of sand toys, swim vests, Neat Sheet picnic blanket, snorkels, and more, and we can shake water and sand right off of it.
+We’ve also found it very helpful to bring along an oversized plastic shopping tote (my favorite is a giant blue tote from IKEA).
+We can fit all of our lightweight, bulky items into it, including a bucket of sand toys, swim vests, Neat Sheet picnic blanket, snorkels, and more, and we can shake water and sand right off of it.

 To help avoid the “sandpaper syndrome” that results from rubbing baby wipes on sandy behinds, keep an extra water bottle handy for rinsing off.
 The bicycling and sports variety that you squeeze and squirt are ideal.

-Excerpt from Travels with Baby: The Ultimate Guide for Planning Travel with Babies, Toddlers, and Preschoolers .
-Copyright (c)2007, 20014 by Shelly Rivoli.
+Excerpt from Travels with Baby: The Ultimate Guide for Planning Travel with Babies, Toddlers, and Preschoolers by Shelly Rivoli.

 Shelly Rivoli, author of the award-winning Travels with Baby guidebooks